Saturday, November 21, 2015

 Policy

-A policy is a general commitment, direction, or intention and is formally stated by top management.
-A quality policy statement should express top management's commitment to the implementation and improvement of its quality management system and should allow managers to set quality objectives.
+Policy A policy is a general commitment, direction, or intention and is formally stated by top management.
+A quality policy statement should express top management's commitment to the implementation and improvement of its quality management system and should allow managers to set quality objectives...

 Performance indicator

-A performance indicator (metric) is a characteristic that is used to measure customer satisfaction and how well outputs are realized.
+Performance indicator A performance indicator (metric) is a characteristic that is used to measure customer satisfaction and how well outputs are realized....

 Performance